zigorou/p5-keyedmutex-memcached/README.md

 - prefix

     Optional.
 Prefix of key to store memcached.
 The real key is prefix + ':' + key.
-Defaults to 'km'.
+Defaults to `'km'`.

 ## lock($key, \[ $use\_raii \])